marshallmassengill/om5pFlashTool/README.md

 This is provided with no guarantees and there is a chance you're going to break your router/AP while using this.
 If that doesn't scare you away then keep reading.

+FRC:
+  * You might be here because you are an FRC Team or someone from a team.
+  * You probably don't need to use this.
+  * If you don't need to use this then don't.

 Parts Needed:
   * Raspberry Pi 4
   * Ethernet Cable